MK14-S/Cross-region-replication/README.md

 1. **Parse Flags**: Reads command-line arguments for source/destination bucket names, regions, IAM role name, and AWS profile.
 2. **Create AWS Sessions**: Initializes AWS SDK sessions for both source and destination regions, supporting custom profiles.
-3. **Bucket Creation**: Checks if the destination bucket exists; creates it if not.
+3. **Bucket Creation**: Checks if the destination bucket(s) exist; creates them if not.
 Handles region-specific constraints.
-4. **Enable Versioning**: Ensures versioning is enabled on both source and destination buckets, which is required for replication.
+4. **Enable Versioning**: Ensures versioning is enabled on all buckets involved, which is required for replication.
 5. **IAM Role Creation**: Creates (or retrieves) an IAM role for replication.
 The role's trust policy allows S3 to assume it.
 An inline policy is attached to grant necessary S3 permissions for replication.
-6. **Replication Configuration**: Applies a replication rule to the source bucket.
-The rule replicates all objects to the destination bucket, includes a filter for all objects, and sets `DeleteMarkerReplication` as required by AWS.
+6. **Replication Configuration**: Applies replication rules to the source bucket.
+Each rule replicates all objects to a specific destination bucket, supports multiple destinations, and sets `DeleteMarkerReplication` as required by AWS.
 7. **Error Handling**: Each step checks for errors and prints informative messages.
 The script exits on failure.

 #### Key Functions
 - `ensureBucketExists`: Checks for bucket existence and creates it if needed.
 - `enableBucketVersioning`: Enables versioning on a bucket.
 - `ensureReplicationRole`: Creates or retrieves an IAM role and attaches the required policy.
-- `putReplicationConfiguration`: Configures the replication rule on the source bucket.
+- `putReplicationConfiguration`: Configures replication rules on the source bucket, supporting multiple destinations and unique priorities.

 #### AWS SDK v1
 The script uses AWS SDK v1 for Go, which is in maintenance mode but still supported.
 All IAM and S3 operations are performed using this SDK.